EyalRo/TriceraPost/README.md

 # TriceraPost

-Private, self-hosted Usenet indexer that scans binary groups, discovers releases, and outputs verified NZB files for your NZB client.
+Private, self-hosted Usenet indexer that scans binary groups, discovers releases, and builds verified NZBs for your downloader.
+It runs as a standalone Python service or as a Synology DSM package.

-## Status

-Split into simple services (ingest → aggregate → filter) with a lightweight UI/API.
-NZBs are verified against NNTP before they are saved or shown in the UI.

 ## Requirements

 - Python 3.x
 - NNTP access credentials

-## Setup
+## Install (Standalone)

 1. Copy `.env.example` to `.env` and fill in values.
-2. Run one of the scripts.

-## Usage

-List groups to JSON:
+2. (Optional) List groups to JSON:

 ```
 python3 list_groups.py --output groups.json
 ```

-Start the local web UI (binds to `127.0.0.1` by default, override with `TRICERAPOST_BIND_HOST`):
+3. Start the local web UI:

 ```
 python3 server.py
 ```

 The server loads `groups.json`, filters for groups with `bin`/`binary` in the name, and emits a default `scan_requested` on startup.
 Visit `/settings` to store NNTP credentials locally in `data/settings.json` (override with `TRICERAPOST_SETTINGS_PATH`).
-NZBs are stored in SQLite by default; enable disk writes in settings or with `TRICERAPOST_SAVE_NZBS=1` and `TRICERAPOST_NZB_DIR=/path/to/nzbs`.

 Run everything (workers + server + scheduler):